vijayraavi/PowerToys/doc/specs/Settingsv2.md

 - Allow us to create reusable componets
 - Solve Issue [#243](https://github.com/microsoft/PowerToys/issues/243)
 - Accessibility
-- Support theming
+- Support theming (system default, High contrast, light, dark)
 - Localized ready UX

 ### Non-goals

 - Improve OOBE for first-time user (will be addressed in [#1285](https://github.com/microsoft/PowerToys/issues/1285))
   - This doesn't mean the experience won't be more straight forward
 - Add in search like Windows Setting Search experience for this iteration.

 We will discuss what currently is there for a knowledge base.